 According to historical records, the first ever hard candies were likely flavored peppermints and lemon drops, which were prescription remedies for stomach ailments.
 During the 17th century, hard candies became popular when their price fell significantly.
 Before, only those who are well off could afford hard candy.
 By the mid-1800s, over 400 companies were already producing hard candies.
 In 2016, the best-selling hard candy was given to Jolly Rancher, surpassing the record held previously by Werther’s Original.
 Other popular hard candy brands also include Charms Blow Pop, Tootsie Roll Pops, Life Savers, and Dum Dum Pops.

 Read Also: National Bomb Pop Day

 With limited knowledge about the origins of hard candy, even less is known about the history of the National Hard Candy Day.
 We don’t know when, where, and how it began.
 We also don’t have a clue as to who founded it.
 But still, we can make a good guess as to why such event was established in the first place.
 Perhaps a person or a group of people thought that hard candies are much loved by the people.
 They must have then thought that it deserves a spot in the list of food holidays celebrated every year.

 As mentioned earlier, the National Hard Candy Day is celebrated every 19th of December each year.
-This means that the dates of celebration for this event are as follows:

 Celebration Ideas and Activities

-The following are the best things to do to make your celebration of the National Hard Candy Day as best as it can be:
+The following are the best things to do to make your celebration of National Hard Candy Day as best as it can be: